Renewal in Hawkes processes with self-excitation and inhibition: Hawkes processes

 \section{Hawkes processes}

-In this Section, we first give a constructive proof of Eq.~\eqref{eq:Ng}, which yields a coupling between $N^h$ and $N^{h^+}$ satisfying $N^h\leq N^{h^+}$.
-The renewal times on which are based the proofs of our main results are the instants at which the intensity $\Lambda^h$ has returned and then stayed at $\lambda$ for a duration long enough to be sure that the dependence on the past has vanished, in order to be able to write the process in terms of i.i.d.\ excursions.
+In this Section, we first provide a constructive solution of Eq.~\eqref{eq:Ng}, which yields a coupling between $N^h$ and $N^{h^+}$ satisfying $N^h\leq N^{h^+}$.
+The renewal times on which are based the proofs of our main results are the instants at which the intensity $\Lambda^h$ has returned and then stayed at $\lambda$ for a duration long enough to be sure that the dependence on the past has vanished, which allows to write the process in terms of i.i.d.\ excursions.
 The coupling will allow us to control the renewal times for $N^h$ by the renewal times for $N^{h^+}$.

 When dealing with $h^+$, we use the well-known cluster representation for a Hawkes process with nonnegative reproduction function.
 This representation allows us to interpret the renewal times as times at which an $M/G/\infty$ queue is empty, and we use this interpretation in order to obtain tail estimates for the interval between these times.